allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 ### Viewing datasets via the web

-TODO
-Timelapse Feature Explorer can client's web browser, so it must be accessible via URL from the browser.

 > **_NOTE:_** To use a dataset with our public build of Timelapse Feature Explorer, the dataset must be accessible using the HTTPS protocol (e.g., `https://example.com/your-dataset/`).
 If you need to use HTTP, run a local instance of the viewer.

-For this tutorial, you can load a pre-processed example copy of the dataset on GitHub.
+For this tutorial, you can load a pre-processed example copy of the dataset, which we've hosted on GitHub.
 You can access it at this URL: [https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/getting_started_guide/processed_dataset](https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/getting_started_guide/processed_dataset)

-However, if you have updated the dataset files or want to use a local dataset, skip to the next section.
+If you have updated the dataset files or want to use a local dataset, skip to the next section ([Installing Timelapse Feature Explorer locally](./)).

 #### Opening your dataset

 1. Open Timelapse Feature Explorer at [https://timelapse.allencell.org](https://timelapse.allencell.org).

-2. Click the **Load** in the header and paste in the following URL: `https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/getting_started_guide/processed_dataset/manifest.json`
+2. Click the **Load** in the header and paste in the following URL: `https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/main/documentation/getting_started_guide/example/processed_dataset/manifest.json`

 ![The Load button on the Timelapse Feature Explorer header, next to the Help dropdown.](./getting_started_guide/assets/load-button.png)